 Play dates: 2017 November 24, 25, 26 (m), 30; December 1, 2, 3 (m), 7, 8, 9.

 "An elf named Bob gets banished from the North Pole because of his bad attitude.
 To teach Bob a valuable lesson, Santa Claus sends him to a small town where he must assist a group of amateur actors in staging the greatest Christmas Pageant in the community's history.
-Bob must learn how to cooperation while working alongside what appears to be small town misfits.
+Bob must learn how to cooperate while working alongside what appears to be small town misfits.
 This festive comedy promises fun and laughter for whole family, and put the jingle in your bells just in time for the holiday season."
 (From Headwaters.)
 By arrangement with Playwrights Guild of Canada.

 by David Auburn,